Intuitive Eating Q&A: Part 2

-Intuitive Eating can be a difficult process, especially in the beginning.
-There have been a few questions that came through in my private Intuitive Eating and Body Image Support Facebook group (please join if you haven’t already!) that I want to address today.
-Read on for my answers and tips to help you during your Intuitive Eating journey.
+Intuitive eating can be a difficult process, especially in the beginning.
+There have been a few questions that came with clients recently that I want to address today.
+Read on for my answers and tips to help you during your intuitive eating journey.

-The Ditch The Diet Challenge just ended (join the waiting list for our next one!!) and I’ve been getting a lot of great questions over my Instagram and Facebook pages about Intuitive Eating.
+I’ve been getting a lot of great questions over my Instagram page about Intuitive Eating.
 If you haven’t yet, you can also check out the other posts in this series: Intuitive Eating Q&A Part 1, Intuitive Eating Q&A Part 3, and Intuitive Eating Q&A Part 4.

 I really thought Intuitive Eating would result in weight loss for me (even though I know that’s not the point!).
 I guess I’m still ever ‘hopeful’ that weight loss might just happen spontaneously, so I’ve been surprised that my weight is the same.